jewettaij/visfd/doc/doc_filter_mrc.md

 They can also be used to select only voxels whose intensities lie within a narrow range of interest.

-*Note:* All threshold operations are performed *after* normal filtering operations have been applied (such as Gaussian blurs, -gdog filters, or -dog filters).
+*Note:* All threshold operations are performed *after* normal filtering operations have been applied (such as -gauss, -dog, -dogg, -fluct, or -blob1 filters).

 ### -invert